peterjc/thapbi-pict/docs/examples/endangered_species/sample_data.rst

 Amplicon primers & reference sequences
 --------------------------------------

-All the samples were all amplified with a dozen primers (see Table 1), meaning we need to run THAPBI PICT many times - which is not ideal.
-Also, to run this properly you would need a well curated database for each marker - FASTA files are provided to build rudimentary databases.
+All the samples were all amplified with a dozen primers (see Table 1).
+To interpret the data properly you would need a well curated database for each marker - FASTA files are provided to build a rudimentary database.

 Files ``references/*.fasta`` were compiled by hand on an *ad hoc* basis to use for pre-trimmed reference databases.
 They *should not* be used as is in